sbobrov85/ps-sociallikes/Readme.md

 ## Installation

-1. Clone this repos into sociallikes directory (git clone https://github.com/sbobrov85/ps-sociallikes.git ./sociallikes ) or download as zip archives, extract and rename directory to sociallikes.
+1. Clone this repos into sociallikes directory prestashop module directory (git clone --recurse-submodules https://github.com/sbobrov85/ps-sociallikes.git ./sociallikes ) or download as zip archives, extract and rename directory to sociallikes.
 1. Create zip or tar.gz archive containing sociallikes folder
 1. Logging with admin privileges in you Prestashop backend
 1. Goto "Modules and Services"